Tarantulino-G/auto-etcd/README.md

 # Goals of the project
 - single command startup
-- no commands to run against the etcd API to manage membership
+- no commands should be run manually against the etcd API to manage membership
 - should be a 1-to-1 mirror of which nodes are labeled to run the etcd cluster
 - resilient to node failure
 - shouldn't care on which nodes it is actually running